a-lemmon777/practice-c-plus-plus/README.md

     - Demonstrates using deques.

 - 024Lists
-    - Demonstrates using lists (doubly-linked lists).
+    - Demonstrates using lists (doubly-linked lists), focusing on how the functions impact underlying element construction.